 You can bind a key pair to a Linux instance.
 One instance can only bind one key pair.
+You can also unbind a key pair from an instance.
+The unbinding will take effect in real time.

-- If the instance is running, the bound key pair will take effect immediately without the need to restart the instance. - If your instance is using password-based authentication, Alibaba Cloud will automatically disable the password authentication feature after the key pair is bound. - After a key pair is unbound, Alibaba Cloud will automatically enable the password authentication feature.
-Note: If you did not set a password, you need to reset the instance password and then try to log on again. - If your instance is stopped, the bound key pair will take effect after the instance is restarted. - If the instance already has a key pair, it will be replaced with the new key pair.
+- If the instance is running, the bound key pair will take effect immediately without the need to restart the instance. - If your instance is using password-based authentication, Alibaba Cloud will automatically disable the password authentication feature after the key pair is bound.
+After a key pair is unbound, you need to reset the instance password and restart the your instance on the console for successful logon. - If your instance is stopped, the bound key pair will take effect after the instance is restarted. - If the instance already has a key pair, it will be replaced with the new key pair.